Inflammation and neuromodulation in autism

 Defining an immune-mediated subgroup

-The aim of this project is to use biological samples and participant data from the Australian Autism Biobank to develop an understanding of the biological and immunological mechanisms underpinning autism with a view of identifying immune-mediated subgroups.
-Associations between these markers and autism phenotype, and the underlying mechanisms will be investigated.
-It is hoped that these subgroups will be predictive of differential developmental trajectories and outcomes, an understanding of which will guide targeted intervention and support.
+To improve outcomes for children and adults on the autism spectrum, we need to understand which supports work best for different subgroups of autistic individuals.
+An important first step in this process is the identification of valid and reproducible subgroups in autistic populations.
+This project used biological samples and participant data from the Australian Autism Biobank to develop an understanding of the biological and immunological mechanisms underpinning autism with a view of identifying immune-mediated subgroups.
+Associations between these markers and autism phenotype, and the underlying mechanisms were investigated.
+Our study identified four subgroups of children on the autism spectrum within the Australian Autism Biobank.
+It is hoped that these subgroups will be predictive of differential developmental trajectories and outcomes, an understanding of which will guide targeted supports and services.

 - Alicia Montgomery, University of New South Wales